gemtools/gemtools/Readme.md

     - Fixed issue with fasta files where no qualities are provided
     - Fixed issue with cutom output folder in the RNA-Pipeline and where the transcriptome was not put into the desired location
+    - Fixed issue with single end reads in the id cleanup step in the rna-pipeline

     1.7
     - Fixed issue with junctions of length 0 in gtf extraction